vuw-scps/python-physics/docs/phys221/Single_exp.md

 ## Importing packages

-To start of with we need to call up the packages that help us handle our data. packages are bunches of functions that can be imported all at the same time for later use.
+To start of with we need to call up the packages that help us handle our data.
+Packages are groups of functions that can be imported all at the same time for later use.
 The package we want is called ‘numpy’ so let’s import that now.

 ```python
 import numpy as np
 ```

 Now we want to import a module to help with plotting.
-Some of this may be in a slightly different order to the example .py code.
+Note that some of this code here may be in a slightly different order to the example .py code that we have given in the folder on Blackboard.

 Does that matter?